18 Best Android Testing Tools [2025]

 Briefly defined, mobile automation testing means automating the testing process for mobile apps and allows you to find issues or bugs before production or the end user encounters them.

-When we think of mobile apps and operating systems, only two names come to our mind, Android and iOS.
+When you think of mobile apps and operating systems, only two names come to your mind, Android and iOS right!.
 These are the two most popular and dominant operating systems in the mobile market.
 While these are not the only operating systems for mobile out there.
-From the graph below, as you can see, Android is dominating with a lead of 69.94%.
+From the graph below, as you can see, Android is dominating with a lead of 72.24%.

 Source

-Android app testing is a metric used to ensure the quality and state of the app.
 The results can be used to draw insights into expected behavior.
-It includes various aspects, such as testing Android apps across different operating systems, browser and device combinations, etc. It gives a gist of what the user might experience, be it bugs or performance issues and more.
+It includes various aspects, such as Android app testing across different operating systems, browser and device combinations, etc. It gives a gist of what the user might experience, be it bugs or performance issues and more.

 For automating Android app testing, tools like Espresso and Appium are widely used.
 Espresso offers a powerful and concise API for UI testing, while Appium provides cross-platform support and flexibility in programming languages, making them essential for efficient Android application test automation.